syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Scatter.md

 documentation: ug
 ---

-# Scatter Chart in .NET MAUI Charts (SfCartesianChart)
+# Scatter Chart in .NET MAUI Chart

 The scatter chart is used to represent the each data point by a dot or circle with equal size.